-In October 1933, Paramount released a newsreel about the proposed changes to the 1906 Food and Drug Act.
-It included footage describing how several women had suffered corneal damaged from using an ‘eyelash beautifier’.
-The ‘eyelash beautifier’ was not mentioned by name and many assumed that any eyelash product was suspect; mascara sales plummeted.
+In October 1933, Paramount released a newsreel about the proposed changes to the 1906 Food and Drug Act which included footage describing how several women had suffered corneal damaged from using an ‘eyelash beautifier’.
+The ‘eyelash beautifier’ was not mentioned by name and many assumed that any eyelash product was suspect causing mascara sales to plummet.

 The unnamed product was an eyelash and eyebrow dye called ‘Lash Lure’ manufactured by the Cosmetic Manufacturing Company, Los Angeles, California.
 It contained paraphenylenediamine (PPD), an aniline (coal tar) dye widely used in the hairdressing industry – now considered a potent allergen.